rodpk/rodpk/README.md

 ### Hi there, I'm Rodrigo Pinheiro - aka [rodpk]👋

 ## I'm a student, developer and gamer!
-- I'm currently working in Lello Condominios
+- I'm currently working in Lello Condominios, developing APIs in Java with JAX-RS
 - My main language is Java
-- My goal is to become a reliable dev.
 - Hobbies: anime and games.